 This policy also addresses the requirements of the Campus Sexual Violence Elimination Act, or Campus SaVE Act (SaVE), a 2013 amendment to the federal Jeanne Clery Act.
 The SaVE Act addresses sexual violence in the form of sexual assault, domestic violence, dating violence and stalking.
 For the purpose of this policy and the Academy’s handling of such cases, “Title IX” includes the concerns of the Campus SaVE Act; therefore, the prohibition against sexual violence includes the forms of sexual violence addressed in the SaVE Act.

-Click on this link for the Academy’s Sexual Harrassment, Sexual Assault, Sexual Misconduct, Relationship (Dating) Violence and Stalking Policy.
+Click on this link for the Academy’s Sexual Harassment, Sexual Assault, Sexual Misconduct, Relationship (Dating) Violence and Stalking Policy.
 Click here for the Sexual Harassment, Sexual Assault, Sexual Misconduct, Relationship (Dating) Violence and Stalking Disciplinary Procedures.

 Title IX Coordinator: Inquiries concerning the application of Title IX, for a copy of Cranbrook’s policy and its implementing regulations should be directed to the Cranbrook Academy of Art’s Title IX Liaison or Cranbrook Educational Community’s Title IX Coordinator: